agiess/PREN-TIS/README.md

 3) Select positive and negative examples for model training.

 4) Define training and testing sets.
-   Select features with a glm, using the training set.
-Alpha and lambda values are tuned with 10 fold cross validation.
+   (Optionally) Select features with a glm.
+Alpha and lambda values are tuned with 10 fold cross validation).
-   Train a randomforest model using the training set and the selected features.
+   Train a randomforest model using the training set.
 The number of trees is tuned with 10 fold cross validation.
    Report the randomforest model metrics on the testing set.
    Score all potential TISs with the randomforest model.

 5) Select the most likely predicted TIS for each annotated gene.